 Prohibited Fishing Areas/ Reserves

 The current situation in Antigua regarding fishing restrictions is complex and involves several Agencies (variously Fisheries, Environment and National Parks).
-Having spoken to a really helpful official on the ground, the current state of play is:

 1).
 Marine Reserves There are 2 of these, Cades Reef and Diamond Reef.
 Fishing is prohibited in these areas.

 2).
 North East Marine Management Area This is divided into zones, with different zones having different levels of fishing prohbition.
 The exact details are not easily available and are currently being actively revised.